HugoDaniel/boreDOMTutorial/README.md

 To look for a winner condition we are going to bring in a function and update the handler, so that when the user plays the corresponding winner state is always updated.

+## 10. Display the player status

+To let the player know who is going to play next we need to create a new component.

+This component is also responsible to display the winning condition.
+We will use the same `slot` technique as before to render the text.